modelscope/AdaSeq/CONTRIBUTING.md

 Finally, you'll need to create a Python 3 virtual environment suitable for working on `AdaSeq`.
 The [`conda`](https://docs.conda.io/en/latest/miniconda.html) and [`venv`](https://docs.python.org/3.7/library/venv.html) are the most common choices.

-Once your virtual environment is activated,
+Once your virtual environment is activated, you can code now!
+But please remember keep your fork up-to-date, see following sections.

 ## 2.2 Ensure your fork is up-to-date